frockenstein/flog/content/notes/hamming.md

 ---
-title: Richard Hamming - You and Your Research
+title: You and Your Research
 tags: [notes, hamming]
+author: Richard Hamming
 ---
 # Richard Hamming - [You and Your Research](http://www.youtube.com/watch?v=a1zDuOPkMSw)